hendrickl/unity_vr_shooting_range_stand/readme.md

 - Realistic virtual shooting environment.
 - Moving targets to increase difficulty.
-- Scores and statistics to track your progress.
+- Scores to track your progress.

 ## Requirements